EpiphanySoft/phylo/README.md

 ## Path Manipulation

 Much of the functionality provided by the `File` class is in the form of "lexical" path manipulation.
-These method are only provided in synchronous form since they operate on path strings (like the `path` module).
+These are only provided in synchronous form since they operate on path strings (like the `path` module).

 ### Properties